invokable/laravel-boost-copilot-cli/README.md

 When you run the Laravel Boost installation command within your Laravel project, you'll see a `GitHub Copilot CLI` item added to the list.

+- Select `GitHub Copilot CLI` for the editor.
+This will create `.github/mcp-config.json`.
-Select `GitHub Copilot CLI` for both the editor and guidelines.
-This will create `.github/mcp-config.json` and `.github/instructions/laravel-boost.instructions.md`.
+- Select `GitHub Copilot(Custom instructions)` for the guidelines.
+This will create `.github/instructions/laravel-boost.instructions.md`.

 If you want to create the regular `.github/copilot-instructions.md`, select `GitHub Copilot` for the guidelines.